2018 Skoda Kodiaq 132TSI SUV – $42,990 (plus on-roads)

 Rarely do innovation and value-for-money go together.
 Look at the most innovative products there are – the iPhone, Tesla, Oculus.
 Not exactly cheap.

 So to find something that has innovative features and could be considered a comparative bargain is almost a miracle, yet that’s what Skoda has pulled off.

-Considering the Kodiaq is quite the newcomer in the medium SUV segment (yes, it’s technically classified as a large SUV, but it’s based on Volkswagen’s medium SUV platform) it marks its difference by how much thought has gone into it.
+Considering the Kodiaq is quite the newcomer in the large SUV segment (it’s technically classified as large, but it’s based on Volkswagen’s medium SUV platform) it marks its difference by how much thought has gone into it.

-The first time you open up the Kodiaq’s door, a tiny but welcome addition will cause an involuntary reponse: “Why has no-one ever done this before?”
+Sort of.
+It starts the first time you open up the Kodiaq’s door, with a tiny but welcome addition causing an involuntary reponse: “Why has no-one ever done this before?”